 Introduces basic principles and practices of interpreting, focusing on the history of the profession, logistics of interpreting situations, regulatory and legislative issues, resources, and the Code of Ethics.
 Describes the state quality assurance screening and national certification exam systems, including test procedures.
-Lecture 3 hours per week
+Prerequisite: placement for ENG 111.
+Lecture 3 hours per week.